mvolkmann/web-translate/README.md

 because those are used to request translations.

 This file must be in a directory that is accessible at the domain of the web app.
-For example, if your web app is running on `localhost:3000` then an HTTP GET request to `localhost:3000/language.json` must return the content of this file.
+For example, if your web application is running on `localhost:3000` then an HTTP GET request to `localhost:3000/language.json` must return the content of this file.
-For a React app created with create-react-app, placing this file in the `public` directory will achieve this.
+For a React application created with create-react-app, placing this file in the `public` directory will achieve this.

 ## Getting Translations

 Use the `i18n` function to get translations.
-For example, when the language is Spanish calling `i18n('Hello')` might return "Hola".
+For example, when the language is Spanish then calling `i18n('Hello')` might return "Hola".
 The string passed to the `i18n` function can be English text or a key used to lookup the translation